-Converting temporary 2-lane sections to 4-lane (Joban Expressway)
+Conversion of provisional 2-lane sections to 4-lane (Joban Expressway)

-In February 2021, an earthquake off the coast of Fukushima Prefecture caused a slope collapse on a provisional two-lane section of the Joban Expressway, which led to a total closure of the road.
-The four-laning of the Joban Expressway is expected to secure traffic functions by utilizing the undamaged lanes in the event of a disaster.
+In February 2021, an earthquake off the coast of Fukushima Prefecture caused the temporary two-lane section of the Joban Expressway to be closed to traffic due to a collapse of the adjacent embankment.
+With the completion of the four-lane project currentl y under way, traffic functions are expected to be secured in the event of a disaster by utilizing lanes not affected by the disaster.